alwinshaju08/Physicaldesign_openlane/README.md

 Adaptive CTS techniques adjust the clock tree structure dynamically based on the timing and congestion constraints of the design.
 This approach allows for greater flexibility and adaptability in meeting design goals but may be more complex to implement.

+# crosstalk in VLSI:
+Impact: Crosstalk is a significant concern in VLSI design due to the high integration density of components on a chip.
+Uncontrolled crosstalk can lead to data corruption, timing violations, and increased power consumption.
+Mitigation: VLSI designers employ various techniques to mitigate crosstalk, such as optimizing layout and routing, using appropriate shielding, implementing proper clock distribution strategies, and utilizing clock gating to reduce dynamic power consumption when logic is idle

+# Clock Net Shielding in VLSI:
+Purpose: In VLSI circuits, the clock distribution network is crucial for synchronous operation.
+Clock signals must reach all parts of the chip while minimizing skew and maintaining signal integrity.
+Shielding Techniques: VLSI designers may use shielding techniques to isolate the clock network from other signals, reducing the risk of interference.
+This can include dedicated clock routing layers, clock tree synthesis algorithms, and buffer insertion to manage clock distribution more effectively.
+Clock Domain Isolation: VLSI designs often have multiple clock domains.
+Shielding and proper clock gating help ensure that clock signals do not propagate between domains, avoiding metastability issues and maintaining synchronization.

+# lab:

 In this stage clock is propagated and make sure that clock reaches each and every clock pin from clock source with mininimum skew and insertion delay.
 Inorder to do this, we implement H-tree using mid point strategy.
 For balancing the skews, we use clock invteres or bufferes in the clock path.
 Before attempting to run CTS in TritonCTS tool, if the slack was attempted to be reduced in previous run, the netlist may have gotten modified by cell replacement techniques.
 Therefore, the verilog file needs to be modified using the ```write_verilog``` command.
 Then, the synthesis, floorplan and placement is run again.
 To run CTS use the below command: